 1. How to fix the deal – about contracts

 If you want to move in at Babenberghaus, fill in the application to the best of your knowledge.
-Up to this point, nothing legally binding has occurred.
-Our office will get in touch with you and, in case we can provide a dorm spot for you, design your paperwork (contract, house rules, dorm statutes, debit authorization).
+Our office will get in touch with you and, in case we can provide a dorm spot for you, design your paperwork (contract of use, house rules, dorm statutes, debit authorization).
 We will also provide more detailed information on how to proceed via email.

 2. Moving in

 Since we are a small dormitory with only 16 rooms, a standing reception is not required.
 Before moving in, you will inform the management about your approximate time of arrival (or maybe tell us what public transport you will use, then we’ll check for delays ourselves).
 You’ll receive a contact number from a staff member and about 30 to 60 minutes before your arrival please give us a heads up so that we can make sure to be nearby and ready to welcome you at the entrance, give you a tour and answer your remaining questions.